In 2008, SFLA mobilized Black Pastors to call Planned Parenthood out on their racism.

 Planned Parenthood: Well, for whatever reason, we’ll accept the money.

 Donor: Ok great, thank you.

 Reverend Clenard H. Childress Jr., head of the LEARN (Life Education and Resource Network) project stated “every 3rd abortion in America is on Black women.
 It is the most common surgical procedure performed on Afro-American women.”
 (14)

 Across the country, Planned Parenthood is under scrutiny.
 They have been charged in Kansas (15) with performing illegal, late-term abortions and falsifying records.
 In the state of California a lawsuit alleges that taxpayers have been defrauded (16) out of $180 million.
 Also, an Ohio Planned Parenthood is being sued for failing to report the abortion to the parents of a 14-year-old girl (17) who was being abused by a coach.

 By the above mentioned actions, it is clear that Planned Parenthood believes they are above the law.
 There is no respect for the law and more importantly for the very women that the organization claims to protect.

 Until these allegations are reconciled and the truth is made clear by law Planned Parenthood’s funding should be halted.
-Last year Planned Parenthood received $336 million dollars of taxpayer and government funding (18), even though they are under criminal investigation and have other serious allegations against them.
+Planned Parenthood receives about half a billion dollars of taxpayer and government funding each year, even though they are under criminal investigation and have other serious allegations against them.